arcanis/clipanion/website/docs/tips.md

 }
 ```

-**Note:** Because of the class initialization order, positional arguments of a subclass will be consumed before positional arguments of a superclass.
-Because of this, it is not recommended to inherit anything other than named options and regular methods.
+**Note:** Positionals can also be inherited.
+They will be consumed in order starting from the superclass.

 ## Lazy evaluation